- Choose York County

 - Labor costs are 5-10% below national average

 - Virginia Workers Compensation among the lowest in the U.S.

 - Virginia unemployment tax rate 2nd lowest in U.S.

 - Health care costs 3% to 4% below national average

 - York County's labor force is well-educated.
 York leads the Peninsula with both the highest graduation rates and the high percentage (94%) of its adult population holding at least a high school diploma.
 Additionally, 41% of York's population over age 25 has a Bachelor's Degree or higher.

-Thomas Nelson Community College (TNCC), in conjunction with the Cities of Hampton, Newport News, Williamsburg, and Poquoson, York and James City Counties, entered into a partnership to develop two regional Workforce Development Centers.
-The Peninsula Workforce Development Center and the Thomas Nelson Workforce Center (Williamsburg) serve as the cornerstone of a systematic approach to the economic expansion of the Greater Peninsula.
+Virginia Peninsula Community College (VPCC), in conjunction with the Cities of Hampton, Newport News, Williamsburg, and Poquoson, York and James City Counties, entered into a partnership to develop two regional Workforce Development Centers.
+The Peninsula Workforce Development Center and the Virginia Peninsula Workforce Center (Williamsburg) serve as the cornerstone of a systematic approach to the economic expansion of the Greater Peninsula.

 The Center addresses the needs of the emerging workforce, the current workforce, the transitional workforce, and the entrepreneurial workforce in the manufacturing and service sectors.
 The goal is to provide a workforce capable of functioning at the entry level, the semi-skilled level, the high performance level and, ultimately, as a self-sustained worker.